NATIONAL HANDWRITING DAY

 National Handwriting Day on January 23rd encourages us to put pen to paper and write out our thoughts.
 According to the Writing Instrument Manufacturers Association, it is a chance for all to re-explore the purity and power of handwriting.

 Click play and enjoy a story about National Handwriting Day featuring our founder, Marlo Anderson.
 If you enjoy the 2-minute show, subscribe with your favorite podcast player.

 Look around.
-In merely seconds, letters and words form when we text or email.
-Phones transmit our voices in realtime.
+In mere seconds, letters and words form when we text or email.
+Phones transmit our voices in real time.
 Once sent or said, those words cannot be recalled.

 Meanwhile, writing longhand feels like taking a deep breath.
 Jumbled thoughts must be sorted before the ink spills onto a white page.
 They must count and be worthy of the lines that will fill it.
 It’s an exercise in faith.
 And it requires practice, too.

 Whether you’re out of practice or execute some beautiful handwriting, share a little handwritten message with us.
 Here are a few other ideas to try:

 - Start a journal.

 - Send a handwritten letter to a friend or family member.